Joseph2812/Advent-of-Code-2022/README.md

 # Advent of Code 2022
-This contains all the solutions to each puzzle in C#
+This contains the solutions up to puzzle 8 in C#
 The main program allows you to select a puzzle using its assigned number

 ## Puzzles: